neu-se/CS4530-CS5500-Spring-2021/tutorials/week2-git.md

 between the files that cause the conflict.
 We highly recommend that if you do not use the Atom text editor normally that you download it solely for this purpose.
 Atom is a popular IDE released by github, so it provides highlighting for merge conflicts.
-You can download it on Linux by typing `sudo apt-get install atom`, on Mac by typing `brew install atom`, and on Windows by `idk what to do here`.
+You can download it on Linux by typing `sudo apt-get install atom`, on Mac by typing `brew install atom`.
 The git merge tool will add something to a file such as:

 ```
 <<<<<<< HEAD